The Ubuntu story

 Where did it all begin?

-The vision for Ubuntu is part social and part economic: free software, available free of charge to everybody on the same terms, and funded through a portfolio of services provided by Canonical.
+The vision for Ubuntu is part social and part economic: free software, available to everybody on the same terms, and funded through a portfolio of services provided by Canonical.

 The Ubuntu team broke new ground in committing to a programme of scheduled releases on a predictable six-month basis.
 It was decided that every fourth release, issued on a two-year basis, would receive long-term support (LTS).
 LTS releases are typically used for large-scale deployments.

-The governance of Ubuntu is somewhat independent of Canonical, with volunteer leaders from around the world taking responsibility for many of the critical elements of the project.
-It remains a key tenet of the Ubuntu Project that Ubuntu is a shared work between Canonical, other companies, and the thousands of volunteers who bring their expertise to bear on making it a world-class platform for the whole world to use.
+The governance of Ubuntu is somewhat independent of Canonical, with volunteer leaders from around the world taking responsibility for many critical elements of the project.
+It remains a key tenet of the Ubuntu Project that Ubuntu is a shared work between Canonical, other companies, and the thousands of volunteers who bring their expertise to bear on making it a world-class platform for anyone to use.

-Ubuntu still is and always will be free to use, share and develop.
-We hope it will bring a touch of light to your computing – and we hope that you'll join us in helping to build the next version too.
+After many years Ubuntu still is and always will be free to use, share and develop.
+We hope it will bring a touch of light to your computing — and we hope that you’ll join us in helping to build the next version.